dokku/dokku-letsencrypt/README.md

 ```

 ## Usage

+> If using this plugin with Cloudflare:
+>
+> - The domain dns should be setup in "Proxied" mode
+> - SSL/TLS mode must be in "Full" mode
+>   - Using letsencrypt in "Flexible" mode will cause Cloudflare to detect your server as down
+>
+> If using "Flexible" SSL/TLS mode, avoid using this plugin.

 The app which is obtaining a letsencrypt certificate must already be deployed and accessible over the internet (i.e. in the browser) in order to add letsencrypt to your app.
 This plugin will fail to apply for an app that has otherwise only been created.